 Review the beneficiaries of your Servicemembers' Group Life Insurance (SGLI).
 Children are covered by Family SGLI at no cost.
 Review and update your homeowners or renters property and liability insurance policies to ensure that they are adequate for your new circumstances.
 Update your auto insurance policies, and ensure coverage is appropriate for your current needs.

-□ Review the Estate Planning Handout and see your local legal assistance counsel) to establish or update estate planning documents such as wills, etc. '
+Review the Estate Planning Handout and see your Legal Assistance Office on base (or other legal counsel) to establish or update estate planning documents such as wills, power of attorney, trust, etc. Additional notes:

-Additional notes:

-€ Compensation, Benefits, and Entitleme nts

-Enroll new family member(s) in TRICARE (Active Duty), TRICARE Reserve Select (Reserve members) or other health insurance plan.
+\star COMPENSATION, BENEF ITS, AND ENTITLEN IENTS Enroll new family member(s) in TRICARE (active duty), TRICARE Reserve Select (Reserve members) or other health insurance plan.
 Review the TRICARE Overview Handout for more information.

-If your spouse is employed and also has health insurance (OHI or "other health insurance"), arrange coordination of benefits with TRICARE or other insurance carrier. ı insurance"),

-Enroll new family member(s) in the TRICARE Dental Program.
+If your spouse is employed and also has health insurance (OHI or "other health insurance"), arrange coordination of benefits with TRICARE or other insurance carrier. surance"), arrange Enroll new family member(s) in the TRICARE Dental Program.
 Monthly premiums and copays will apply.
-Visit https://www.tricare.mil/Dental for more information.

-Review the Survivor Benefits Overview Handout for more information on financial resources available to eligible dependents, including the Survivor Benefit Plan (SBP).

-Additional notes:

-€ Savings and Investing

-Establish an emergency fund.
-Financial experts suggest you should keep at least three to six months of living expenses in reserve.
-If you do not have that much saved, consider setting aside a little each paycheck to help get you there.

-Additional notes:

-CFS/PFM Printed Name Member Printed Name

-Signature Date Signature Date
+Visit www.tricare.millDental for more information.
+Review the Survivor Benefits eligible dependents, including resources available to Additional notes: \star SAVING AND INVESTING Establish an emergency fund. living expenses in reserve.
+If y paycheck to help get you there ou do not have that n \star ADMINISTRATIVE TASKS Obtain an official copy of your child's (or children's) birth or adoption certificate(s).
+Apply for a Social Security Ca rd for your child or ch ildren.
+Add your new dependent(s) to your Defense Enrollment Eligibility Reporting System (DEERS) account.
+Bring the birth certificate(s) and/or court documents to the nearest Defense Enrollment Eligibility Reporting System/Real-Time Automated Personnel Identification System (DEERS/RAPIDS) office.
+Check your Leave and Earnings Statement (LES) after DEERS updates.
+Seek out and take advantage of financial workshops for parents.
+Enroll in financial assistance p rograms for which yo u may qualify.
+CFS/PFM Printed Name Counselee Printed Name